moltmalt/TeknoSpaces/README.md

 ###

-<h5 align="center">TeknoSpaces is a comprehensive online booking platform tailored exclusively for CIT-U students and faculty.</h5>
+<h5 align="center">TeknoSpaces is a comprehensive online event booking platform tailored exclusively for CIT-U students and faculty.</h5>

 ###